 Why Rolls-Royce should rise when they issued a very negative “Interim Management Statement” this morning where they indicated a £350 million reduction in revenue in 2015 from foreign currency rates is not clear – surely the new Government might strengthen the pound and make matters worse?
 They also reported that free cash flow will be more weighted to the second half which is the normal “jam tomorrow” story with Rolls-Royce of late.
 It was evident from the Annual General Meeting of Rolls Royce today that the company is very sensitive to exchange rates.
 The most amusing comment at the AGM was from one investor who commented on the transfer of work from the UK to other countries including the USA and then asked “are you introducing a Marshall Plan in reverse?”.
-There will be a full report on the Rolls-Royce AGM on the ShareSoc Members Network as soon as possible, and one on the AGM of GlaxoSmithKline held yesterday in addition.

 One unfortunate loss for private investors in the election was Vince Cable – a LiberalDemocrat who headed the BIS Department and who lost his parliamentary seat after a long political career.
 He has been a positive influence on tackling such issues as excessive remuneration in public companies and other recommendations that came out of the Kay Review which he commissioned.
 It might also affect the ShareSoc shareholder rights campaign as new ministers might need to be educated on the basic issues we are complaining about.